Saudi-led airstrikes kill 10 women in western Yemen

+Women take part in a protest marking the 1,000th day since a Saudi-led war began on Yemen, in front of the United Nations office in the Yemeni capital, Sana’a, on December 21, 2017.
+(AFP)

-Yemen’s Al-Masirah television network reported on Saturday that the attack had targeted a farm in the Khoukhah District of Hodeidah Province, which forms a strip along the country’s western coastline.
+Yemen’s al-Masirah television network reported on Saturday that the attack had targeted a farm in the Khoukhah District of al-Hudaydah Province, which forms a strip along the country’s western coastline, presstv.com reported.

 Saudi Arabia and a number of its allies have been pounding Yemen — already the Arab world’s most impoverished nation — since March 2015 to restore a former regime that they favored.